code-423n4/2023-01-drips/README.md

 ## Scoping Details
 ```
 - If you have a public code repo, please share it here:
-- How many contracts are in scope?:
+- How many contracts are in scope?:   8
-- Total SLoC for these contracts?:
+- Total SLoC for these contracts?:  1765
-- How many external imports are there?:
+- How many external imports are there?: 0
-- How many separate interfaces and struct definitions are there for the contracts within scope?:
+- How many separate interfaces and struct definitions are there for the contracts within scope?:  9 structs + 4 structs only for storage for upgradable contracts. no internal interfaces only some external interfaces like OZ for ERC20s
-- Does most of your code generally use composition or inheritance?:
+- Does most of your code generally use composition or inheritance?:   a mixture of both.
+We use in inheritance in the DripsHub but the Split and Drips logic are libraries used with composition.
-- How many external calls?:
+- How many external calls?:   0
-- What is the overall line coverage percentage provided by your tests?:
+- What is the overall line coverage percentage provided by your tests?:  90
-- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:
+- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:  false
 - Please describe required context:
-- Does it use an oracle?:
+- Does it use an oracle?:  false
-- Does the token conform to the ERC20 standard?:
+- Does the token conform to the ERC20 standard?:  we don't have a token
-- Are there any novel or unique curve logic or mathematical models?:
+- Are there any novel or unique curve logic or mathematical models?: https://v2.docs.drips.network/docs/the-protocol/technical-overview
-- Does it use a timelock function?:
+- Does it use a timelock function?:  no
-- Is it an NFT?:
+- Is it an NFT?: no
-- Does it have an AMM?:
+- Does it have an AMM?: no
-- Is it a fork of a popular project?:
+- Is it a fork of a popular project?:  false
-- Does it use rollups?:
+- Does it use rollups?:   false
-- Is it multi-chain?:
+- Is it multi-chain?:  false
-- Does it use a side-chain?:
+- Does it use a side-chain?: false
 ```

 # Tests